-Email Nadine at firstname.lastname@example.org to book a research skills session for your course.
-Nadine will work with you to create a research skills session teaching students the research skills and resources they need to be successful on your research assignments.
-Nadine will also develop customized, online research guides for these sessions.
+Email Nadine at email@example.com to request research education support for your course.
+Nadine will work with you to teach students the research skills and resources they need to be successful on your research assignments.
+Nadine can also develop customized, online research guides for your course.

 Nadine's research skills sessions take a hands-on learning approach, based on how skills acquisition research indicates people learn and master new skills, and generally follow this structure:

 For faculty wanting a more integrated approach to research education, you can work with Nadine to have her embedded in your face-to-face class and/or your Canvas Course Site.
 Email Nadine at firstname.lastname@example.org for more information.

 Nadine will design research education for your course around the specific skills students need to be successful on your research assignments, for example:

 Some of the benefits of research skills education: